 In the winter of 2007, Murphy began work on DEAD MAN'S HAND.
 It took him over two years (working around full time jobs) to complete the first draft.

 He then worked with editors and joined a critique group, doing anything he could to learn, to improve his writing, and make his novel the best it could be.

 Murphy hired the Jennifer Lyons Literary Agency, and his dream was realized in May, 2012 when he signed a publishing contract with Imajin Books.
 His first novel, DEAD MAN'S HAND, is scheduled for release this fall.

-Murphy lives in Shawville with his wife, two daughters and pug.
+Murphy lives in Shawville with his wife, three daughters and pug.
 He is a teacher who holds a Bachelor of Science degree in Marketing, and a Bachelor of Education (Magna Cum Laude).